bigfishhhhhzoey/GenerativeAI/Fine-tuning Drug Classification/README.md

 ## Project Description

-This project demonstrates how to fine-tune an OpenAI GPT-based model to classify drugs into specific medical categories based on their names and usage.
-The fine-tuned model predicts the malady or condition associated with a given drug and helps automate drug classification tasks.
+This project demonstrates how to fine-tune an OpenAI GPT-based model to classify drugs into specific medical categories based on their names and usage, using data from an Excel file (`Medicine_description.xlsx`).
+The fine-tuned model predicts the associated medical condition (e.g., Acne, ADHD, Allergies) efficiently, automating drug classification tasks.
+To balance cost and performance, we used **`gpt-4o-mini-2024-07-18`** as the base model, achieving accurate results while maintaining affordability.

-## Objective

-To fine-tune a GPT model (e.g., `gpt-4o-mini-2024-07-18`) for drug classification using data from an Excel file.
-The model outputs a classification token (e.g., `0`, `1`, `2`) corresponding to a medical condition such as Acne, ADHD, or Allergies.

 ## Key Features
 1. **Data Preparation**: